mattius459/runway_game/README.md

 ☐ **Be coded in a consistent** manner.
 For example, choose between your preference for function declarations vs. function expressions.

-☐ **Be deployed online** using GitHub Pages so that the rest of the world can play your game!
+☐ **Be deployed online** using Netfily so that the rest of the world can play your game!

 ---